secengjeff/rapidresetclient/README.md

 - `wait`: Wait time in milliseconds between starting workers (default is 0)

+- `delay`: Delay in milliseconds between sending HEADERS and RST_STREAM frames (default is 0)

-- `concurrency`: Maximum number of concurrent workers (default is 0 for no limit)
+- `concurrency`: Maximum number of concurrent workers (default is 0)

 ### Example

-Send 10 HTTP/2 requests (HEADERS and RST_STREAM frames) over a single connection to https://example.com using 5 workers and a wait time of 100 ms between each invocation.
+Send 10 HTTP/2 requests (HEADERS and RST_STREAM frames) over a single connection to https://example.com using 5 workers, a 10 ms delay between sending HEADERS and RST_STREAM frames, and a wait time of 100 ms between each invocation.

 ```
-./rapidresetclient  -requests=10  -url  https://example.com  -wait=100  -concurrency=5
+./rapidresetclient  -requests=10  -url  https://example.com  -wait=100  -delay=10 -concurrency=5
 ```

 ## Built With